roc-lang/roc/editor/editor-ideas.md

       Or Total blindness where we need to trough sound to communicate to the user Screen readers read trees of labeled elements.
 Each platform has different apis, but I think they are horrible.
 Just close your eyes and imagine listening to screen reader all day while you are using this majectic machines called computers.
       But blind people walk with a tool and they can react much better to sound/space relations than full on visal majority does.
 They are acute to sound as a spatial hint.
 And a hand for most of them is a very sensitive tool that can make sounds in space.
-      Imagine if everytime for the user doesnt want to rely on shining rendered pixels on the screen for a feedback from machine, we make a accoustic room simulation, where with moving the "stick", either with mouse or with key arrows, we bump into one of the objects and that produces certain contextually appropriate sound (clean)*ding*
+      Imagine if everytime for the user doesnt want to rely on shining rendered pixels on the screen for a feedback from machine, we make a acoustic room simulation, where with moving the "stick", either with mouse or with key arrows, we bump into one of the objects and that produces certain contextually appropriate sound (clean)*ding*

       On the each level of abstraction they can make sounds more deeper, so then when you type letters you feel like you are playing with the sand (soft)*shh*.
-We would need help from some sound engeneer about it, but imagine moving down, which can be voice trigered command for motion impaired, you hear (soft)*pup* and the name of the module, and then you have options and commands appropriate for the module, they could map to those  basic 4 buttons that we trained user on, and he would shortcut all the soft talk with click of a button.
+We would need help from some sound engineer about it, but imagine moving down, which can be voice trigered command for motion impaired, you hear (soft)*pup* and the name of the module, and then you have options and commands appropriate for the module, they could map to those  basic 4 buttons that we trained user on, and he would shortcut all the soft talk with click of a button.
 Think of the satisfaction when you can skip the dialog of the game and get straight into action.
 (X) Open functions! each function would make a sound and say its name, unless you press search and start searching for a specific function inside module, if you want one you select or move to next.

    * Motor impariments
       [rant]BACKS OF CODERS ARE NOT HEALTHY!
 We need to change that![/neverstop]